manselmi/jaffle-shop-nasa/README.md

     * Apache Superset was chosen because I could quickly get it running in Docker Compose and create some simple charts.
 There's a good chance there are better free alternatives and there are almost certainly better paid alternatives.
-My area of expertise is data engineering, so for the data visualization aspect of this assessment I just wanted something that worked.
+My area of expertise is backend data engineering, so for the data visualization aspect of this assessment I just wanted something that worked.

-    * Docker Compose is a nice way to run simple or complex tech stacks locally, and as I don't have a Windows system to test on, Docker Compose is my best bet for this assessment to work on Windows.
+    * Docker Compose is a nice way to run simple or complex tech stacks locally, and as I don't have a Windows environment to test with, Docker Compose is my best bet for this assessment to work on Windows.

 ## Project walkthrough